joelparkerhenderson/inclusive-language/doc/questions-and-answers.md

 * The client’s project manager took me aside privately.

-* She told me that the “Strangler” language had caused problems with two of the women executives.
+* She told me that the “Strangler” language had upset two of the women executives.

 * The women were having flashbacks to when they were assaulted and literally strangled.

 We asked:

-* Does it matter to the people that the name “Strangler” is based on a plant?
+* Does it matter to these people that the name “Strangler” is based on a plant?
 No.

-* Does it matter to the people that “Strangler” is a technology term?
+* Does it matter to these people that “Strangler” is a technology term?
 No.

-* Does it matter to the people that teamwork is impeded?
+* Does it matter to the client that teammates are upset?
 Yes.

 We learned: